abhaybd/Java-Simple-Neural-Network/README.md

 Dendrites have a start Neuron, end Neuron, and weight.

 During forward propogation, the output of a Neuron is multiplied by the weight of the Dendrite and is added to the weightedSum of the end Neuron.

+A `NeuralNetworkParams` object has been added.
+This allows the user to edit whatever settings they want to fully customize their neural network, and pass the object to the constructor.
+The only property that must be set is the `layers` property.

+To use adjustable activation functions, instantiate a `NeuralNetworkParams` object.
+From there you should assign the layers, bias, and activationFunction properties.
+You can automatically fill an `ActivationFunction[]` by calling `ActivationFunction#fillArray()` and passing the class of the ActivationFunction you want and the size of the array.

+A DataVisualizer is now back up and running, and I removed the slick dependency.
+The DataVisualizer can be enabled by setting the `title` property of the `NeuralNetworkParams` object.